merlijn-sebrechts/TIDA/README.md

 ```
 # To have tiling-like abilities:
 ctrl-alt-numpad_key

+# Select area to make screenshot from, screenshot is automatically saved in clipboard
+ctrl-shift-printscreen

 # To search in the applications menu (very handy in gimp!)
 press alt and start typing